Home > Courses > Christian Life > Worship (Part 2) > Lesson 6

 Introduction

 This lesson examines a pivotal prayer from the early church that encompasses multiple dimensions of worship.
 It resembles "a mighty symphony of worship that flows in harmonious worship" and culminates dramatically when divine power shakes the building.
+The context involves Peter and John's imprisonment following their Spirit-led healing of a lame beggar at the temple.
+Their bold witness to Christ prompted persecution from Jewish leaders, yet they remained steadfast in their commitment to Jesus.

 Six Movements of the Symphony